pkantue/molomolotech/E-Learning/Technical/Explainers/Communication with Engineers.md

 # Title: 5 Rules for Communicating Effectively with Engineers (with examples).

 # Promise/Hook
-- By the end of this video, you will have something to start practicing in your work, busisness or home and eventually help others to do the same.
+- Do you sweat and panic everytime you have to discuss technical information with your colleagues?
+Do you feel the world shrinking around you with judging eyes whenever you speak?
+I've been there many times and it's awful.

+In this video, I will share with you 5 rules of engagement with your tech colleagues that, if applied correctly, will be a gamechanger both for your respect within the team and your self confidence.
 Let's go!

 # Intro